-Upon death of an employee, any unused Annual Leave shall be paid to the employee's surviving spouse or beneficiary.
-In the absence of a spouse or beneficiary, any unused Annual Leave shall be paid to the primary beneficiary specified by the employee on the employee's enrollment/beneficiary card for City-provided life insurance.
+Upon death of an employee, any unused annual and compensatory leave shall be paid to the employee's surviving spouse or beneficiary.
+In the absence of a spouse or beneficiary, any unused annual and compensatory leave shall be paid to the primary beneficiary specified by the employee on the employee's enrollment beneficiary card for City provided life insurance.

-5.9.
-Health Insurance
+7.7 Health Insurance

-The City shall provide the insurance programs described in this Section.
+The City shall provide health insurance programs as described in this section.
 The City reserves the right to provide these insurance programs by self-insurance, through an insurance company or by any other method which provides the coverage outlined.
 Any premiums paid by the employee eligible for Section 125 will be deducted from the employee's pay on a pre-tax basis.